 The test equipment is rated at 8 MVA at 10.5 kV.
 The wind turbine is coupled to the test device at the primary of the coupling transformer, as shown in Fig. 2.
-The secondary of the transformer is rated at 9.35 kV and its impedance 0.08 pu.
-An LCL filter bank is placed to remove the harmonic content produced by the VSC itself.
+The secondary of the transformer is rated at 9.35 kV and its impedance of 0.08 pu.
+A filter bank consisting of an inductance, a capacitor and one more inductance (LCL) is placed to remove the harmonic content produced by the VSC itself.
 This converter controls the AC voltage imposed on the wind turbine system, while the grid-side converter controls the DC-link voltage by exchanging active power with the interconnecting grid.
 The test equipment is interfaced with the 10.5 kV grid using again an LCL filter bank and coupling transformer.
 Finally, the wind turbine and test equipment are connected by a 300 m cable.
 In this installation, only the three-phase voltages and three-phase currents at the PCC are sampled by a computer located in the HVDC station control room.
-The instantaneous active and reactive power are calculated off-line.
+The instantaneous active and reactive power are calculated offline.